hydrusnetwork/hydrus/docs/getting_started_downloading.md

 **In general, particularly when starting out, artist searches are best.** They are usually fewer than a thousand files and have fairly uniform quality throughout.

 ### Subscriptions { id="subscriptions" }
 Let's say you found an artist you like.
-You downloaded everything of theirs from some site, but every week, one or two new pieces is posted.
+You downloaded everything of theirs from some site using a Gallery Downloader, but every week, one or two new pieces is posted.
 You'd like to keep up with the new stuff, but you don't want to manually make a new download job every week for every single artist you like.

 Subscriptions are a way to automatically recheck a good query in future, to keep up with new files.
 Many users come to use them.
 You set up a number of saved queries, and the client will 'sync' with the latest files in the gallery and download anything new, just as if you were running the download yourself.

-Subscriptions only work for booru-like galleries that put the newest files first, and they only keep up with new content--once they have done their first sync, which usually gets the most recent hundred files or so, they will never reach further into the past.
-Getting older files, as you will see later, is a job best done with a normal download page.

-!!! note
+!!! info "Sync Mechanics"
+    Because they are automatic, subscriptions are designed to be reliable, simple, and fail-safe.
+They build up an initial list of URLs (usually one hundred) for their search, and then on every normal sync they will re-run the search and stop looking once they hit a list of files they recognise.

+    Once subscriptions establish a log of recent URLs, they will not go 'beyond' that, to older URLs.
+They will always get whatever is newest, stop when they catch up to what they have seen before, and integrate those newer URLs into their URL log for the next check.

+    If you need to get older files and fill in that 'gap', use a one-time Gallery Downloader page.

+    Subscriptions change how frequently they check based on what they see.
+If it looks like there are four new files every week, they will typically try to check once a week.
+A faster or slower 'file velocity' will cause them to automatically throttle up or down.
+If a source does not post any new files within a long time (usually 180 days), the subscription will be considered DEAD and will stop checking.

-    The entire subscription system assumes the source is a typical 'newest first' booru-style search.
-If you dick around with some order_by:rating/random metatag, it will not work reliably.
+    **The entire subscription system assumes the source is a typical 'newest first' booru-style search.
+If you dick around with some order_by:rating/random metatag, it will not work reliably!**

-It is important to note that while subscriptions can have multiple queries (even hundreds!), they _generally_ only work on one site.
-Expect to create one subscription for safebooru, one for artstation, one for paheal, and so on for every site you care about.
+While subscriptions can have multiple queries (even hundreds!), they _generally_ only work on one site.
+Expect to create one subscription for site x, another for site y, site z, and so on for every source you care about.
 Advanced users may be able to think of ways to get around this, but I recommend against it as it throws off some of the internal check timing calculations.

 #### Setting up subscriptions